 Diversity: We strive to achieve diversity in the broadest sense, including persons diverse in geography, gender, ethnicity, age, and experiences.
 The overall diversity is an important consideration in the director selection and nomination process.
 The Nominating and Corporate Governance Committee assesses diversity in connection with the annual nomination process as well as in new director searches.
-Our eleven directors range in age from 45 to 79.
-Three directors self-identify as female and two self-identify as Asian.
-The Board is committed to appointing one additional director from an underrepresented community by the end of 2022.
+Our twelve directors range in age from 46 to 80.
+Three directors self-identify as female, two self-identify as Asian and one self-identifies as African American or Black.

-Board Diversity Matrix (as of April 14, 2022)
+Board Diversity Matrix (as of April 14, 2023)

-Board Size: · · · · · · · · · · · · · · · · · · · · · ·
+Board Size:

-Total Number of Directors: 11
+Total Number of Directors: 12

 Female Male Non-Binary Did Not Disclose Gender

 Gender Identity:

-Directors 3 8 - -
+Directors 3 9

 Demographic Background:

-African American or Black - - - -
+African American or Black 1

-Alaskan Native or Native American - - - -
+Alaskan Native or Native American

-Asian 1 1 - -
+Asian 1 1

-Hispanic or Latinx - - - -
+Hispanic or Latinx

-Native Hawaiian or Pacific Islander - - -
+Native Hawaiian or Pacific Islander

-White 2 6 -
+White 2 6

-Two or More Races or Ethnicities - - - -
+Two or More Races or Ethnicities

-LGTBQ+ -
+LGTBQ+

 Did Not Disclose Demographic Background 1